-- Your midwife will give you specific advice about the care of your wound and dressing it, as necessary - Remember not to lift anything heavier than the baby for the first few weeks until you have had the postnatal check-up - Your uterus will not contract back to normal as quickly.
-It may be a few weeks before you have a "flat" tummy again - You should still do postnatal exercises after a Caesarean section.
+- Your midwife will give you specific advice about the care of your wound and dressing it, as necessary - Remember not to lift anything heavier than the baby for the first few weeks until you have had the postnatal check-up - Your womb will not contract back to normal as quickly.
+It may be a few weeks before you have a 'flat' tummy again - You should still do postnatal exercises after a Caesarean section.
 Although your pelvic floor has not had to stretch for the birth of your baby, it has still had all the stresses of pregnancy.
-You will probably find that some post-operative discomfort is relieved by gentle exercise.
+You will probably find that some post operative discomfort is relieved by gentle exercise - It is very important to obtain confirmation from your insurance company, preferably in writing, as to how soon you can drive again following Caesarean section.